PhD in Higher Education

 This page contains degree requirements for those admitted Fall 2011 or later (click here for previous requirements).

-Completion of the PhD in Higher Education degree program requires 60 semester hours, a literature review, and a dissertation and oral defense.
+Completion of the PhD in Higher Education degree program requires 60 semester hours, a comprehensive exam, and a dissertation and oral defense.
 An internship experience is optional.
 Up to 30 semester hours of previously completed graduate work may be recommended for transfer by the student's advisor to meet the doctoral degree requirements.

 Core Courses (15 semester hours)